 • Communication skills

-Of course, written exams, oral recitations and homework are all part of being a student in the CAN program.
-Keep in mind that hard work, passion and determination are essential toward successful completion of your education and training.
+Of course, written exams, oral recitations, and homework are all part of being a student in the CAN program.
+Keep in mind that hard work, passion, and determination are essential for the successful completion of your education and training.